spaansba/ForesightJS/docs/docs/integrations/react/useForesight.md

 **Important:** Due to React's rendering lifecycle, both `elementRef` and `registerResults` will be `null` during the initial render.
 The element gets registered only after the component mounts and the ref is attached.

-When
-When implementing fallback prefetching logic, don't check if `registerResults` is `null`.
+This means while implementing fallback prefetching logic, don't check if `registerResults` is `null`.
 Instead, always check the registration status using `registerResults.isRegistered` or device capabilities like `registerResults.isTouchDevice` and `registerResults.isLimitedConnection`.

 ## Basic Usage